Speed, Accuracy, and Complexity: Introduction

+Third, we extend the model to incorporate endogenous effort and heterogeneous ability.
+The motivation is twofold.
+On the one hand, time spent on a task need not coincide with effort expended on it: a decision-maker may spend a long time on a simple problem while exerting little effort, or spend little time on a difficult problem while exerting substantial effort.
+On the other hand, the empirical literature documents conflicting relationships between ability and response time.
+In some settings, slower responses are associated with greater sophistication \citep{Rubinstein2016QJE,AgranovCaplinTergiman2015JESA}; in others, faster responses are interpreted as evidence of higher ability \citep[see, e.g.,][]{Goldhammer2015Meas}.
+In the two cases mentioned above, where the only decision affecting learning is whether to stop or not, we then allow decision-makers to choose not only when to stop but also how much effort to exert while gathering information, with higher ability lowering the cost of effort.

+The extension yields two main implications.
+As we prove in \hyref{theorem:ability:speed-accuracy}[Theorem], higher-ability decision-makers always make more accurate choices because they optimally exert greater effort and therefore obtain more informative signals.
+However, the relationship between ability and response time is itself non-monotone.
+In relatively simple problems, higher-ability decision-makers respond faster because the problem is effectively easier for them.
+In sufficiently complex problems, however, higher-ability decision-makers respond more slowly because their greater ability makes continued deliberation worthwhile.
+Thus short response times may reflect either high ability or low ability.
+The model therefore reconciles conflicting empirical findings on the relationship between speed and ability.

 Finally, we return to the fundamental question of how an analyst can infer which problem is more complex.
-Since response time is not always an appropriate measure of problem complexity, we consider other alternatives.
-Naturally, when the analyst knows which choice is optimal, they can infer problem complexity from accuracy directly, where the simpler problem is the one in which agents are more likely to choose the best alternative.
-In many cases, however, which alternative is best depends on unobserved state of the world or idiosyncratic preferences.
-For instance, the decision problem itself may be meant to have people select different options depending on their preferences or some private type, in which case it is impossible for an analyst to assess if choices are optimal or not.
+Naturally, when the analyst knows which choice is optimal, they can infer problem complexity from accuracy directly, where the simpler problem is the one in which decision-makers are more likely to choose the best alternative.
+In many cases, however, which alternative is best is subjective and depends on unobserved parameters or idiosyncratic preferences, making it impossible to infer complexity directly from choice accuracy.
+At the same time, our earlier results imply that response time is not generally monotone in problem complexity.